Protect Yourself From Identity Theft and SSN Fraud Because It Can Ruin Your Life

 Steps to follow after being a victim of SSN Identity Theft:

-By understanding these finer points of social security identity theft, victims can take action to mitigate the damage and prevent future incidents.
+By understanding these finer points of social security identity theft, victims can take action to mitigate the damage and prevent future incidents and also it is important to know what actions to take as a victim, like suing someone for identity theft.
 It’s important to act quickly and diligently to protect your personal and financial information and to seek assistance from trusted resources such as the FTC and SSA.

 Tips to secure your personal information

-- Safeguard your SSN: The first step is to safeguard your SSN and other personal information.
-Never share your SSN with anyone unless it’s necessary, such as when applying for credit or employment.
+The first step is to safeguard your SSN and other personal information.
+Never share your SSN with anyone not even your child’s SSN unless it’s necessary, such as when applying for credit or employment.